aSheffer/CDN/README.md

 ## The base
-We use the supervised model discribed in [Grounding of Textual Phrases in Images by Reconstruction](https://arxiv.org/pdf/1511.03745.pdf).<br> Here's an image from the paper which illustrates the model:
+We use the supervised model discribed in [Grounding of Textual Phrases in Images by Reconstruction](https://arxiv.org/pdf/1511.03745.pdf).<br> Here's an image from the paper which illustrates the model:<br>
 ![ill](./images/base_model.png)